Chikoo Aur Bunty

 Chikoo Aur Bunty is an Indian animated television series, produced by Hitech Studio, which airs on Nickelodeon.
 The series premiered on 18 October 2021.

 The show typically follows a format of two 11–13 minute-long independent segments per episode.
 The series showcases the story of two siblings named Chikoo and Bunty, who compete for affection and goodies while avoiding being reprimanded by their parents.
 The lyrics of the show's title song was written by poet and lyricist Gulzar.

 Synopsis

-It is a comedy series focused on the relationship between siblings.
+Chikoo Aur Bunty is a comedy series focused on the relationship between siblings.
 It revolves around the rivalry between two teenage brothers Chikoo and Bunty, competing for affection, goodies, and often escaping the parents' attention, mainly when they create mayhem at home, neighbourhood, school, or playground.